D-Roberts/icd-gen/README.md

     *1. Lens 1.
 Setting 1. [linear manifold seq] factor in the noise drift code from my other repo where 1 layer doesn't do.
 I think put back the softmax and not the linear since the 2 layer is with softmax.
+[TODO: SOMEthing else]

+    *2. Param sharing - gradient accumulation- check if my shared weights code for backprop in the 2 layers is working correctly or I am losing grads.
+Do I have something similar anywhere else?

     [WIP.]